 It was hardly an isolated incident.
 Almost every professional sport — from weightlifting to baseball to archery — has been scandalized by claims of doping.
 And many sports heroes have been dethroned as a result.

-Once athletes like these would have found little in their medicine cabinets to help them get a leg up on the competition.
-Most would have turned to anabolic steroids, synthetic steroid hormones made to resemble testosterone.
-Chemicals in this special class of steroids, which include testosterone, androstenediol, androstenedione, nandrolone and stanozolol, increase muscle mass and strength, but tests can detect them easily.
+Anabolic steroids are among the most popular performance-enhancing drugs of choice.
+Chemicals in this special class of steroids, which include testosterone, androstenediol, androstenedione, nandrolone and stanozolol, are credited with increasing muscle mass and strength, but drug tests can detect them easily.

 In the 1980s and '90s, however, other doping alternatives started appearing on the scene.
-Now there are numerous performance-enhancing drugs, or PEDs, that aren't classified as steroids.
+Now there are numerous performance-enhancing drugs (PEDs) that aren't classified as steroids.
 Their effects are quite varied, and some only benefit certain athletes playing certain sports.
-All of which makes it extremely tricky for regulatory agencies like the International Cycling Union and the World Anti-Doping Agency to keep up -- and to keep drugs out of competing athletes.
+All of which makes it extremely tricky for regulatory agencies like the International Cycling Union and the World Anti-Doping Agency (WADA) to keep up — and to keep drugs out of competing athletes.